 Further, the Mercedes boss said that the smaller teams were in a stubborn position if they thought the bigger ones were trying to get an advantage.
 Wolff added, \”And we\’re going to screw them by not allowing them to do this and us on the other hand side seeking to lift the ceiling.
 Which we don\’t want to do.\”

 Toto also suggested that F1 could avoid risking funneling extra budget over development by monitoring the teams\’ accounts to ensure the money is used to cover the energy and transportation costs, which have increased to around £8m.
 The fifty-year-old shared that energy costs in Brackley have risen from £2.5m to £6.5m.
 Meanwhile, the freight costs have bumped up from £2m to £6m.
-Wolff revealed that the adjustment would allow the Silver Arrows
+Wolff revealed that the adjustment would allow the Silver Arrows to pass some of the funds to increase wages.

 The Austrian motorsport executive wants to avoid downsizing and restructuring once again just to be within the cost cap.
 He feels that it would be quite damaging for Mercedes as a team and for the industry.
 Toto Wolff reckoned that the cost cap was introduced to assist the smaller teams.
 There should be no bargaining to increase the budget every year.
 However, Toto feels that F1 should understand that the exceptional circumstances demand some financial support for the teams.